Celeste Day Moore

 Associate Professor of History

 Celeste Day Moore is a historian of African-American culture, media, and Black internationalism in the twentieth century.
-Her first book, Soundscapes of Liberation: African American Music in Postwar France (Duke University Press, forthcoming, Fall 2021), traces the history of African-American music across the Francophone world, where it took on new meaning, value, and political power alongside the decolonization of the French empire.
-Most recently, her work has appeared in American Quarterly, the Journal of African American History, and the first edited volume of the African American Intellectual History Society (AAIHS).
+Her first book, Soundscapes of Liberation: African American Music in Postwar France (Duke University Press, 2021), was awarded the Gilbert Chinard Prize from the Society for French Historical Studies in 2022.
+Her research has appeared in American Quarterly, the Journal of African American History, and the first edited volume of the African American Intellectual History Society (AAIHS).
 She received her doctorate from the University of Chicago and has been a fellow at the Institut d’Études Politiques in Paris and the Carter G. Woodson Institute for African-American and African Studies at the University of Virginia.
 At Hamilton, she teaches courses on African-American history as well as histories of empire, race, Black internationalism, and U.S. international relations.

 Recent Courses Taught